-Situated in the heart of Appalachia, Blacksburg is nestled between the Alleghenies and the Blue Ridge.
+Situated in the heart of Appalachia, Blacksburg, Virginia is nestled between the Alleghenies and the Blue Ridge.
 The town’s unique location provides outdoors enthusiasts countless options for recreation throughout every season.
 Let us help you experience a weekend in Blacksburg like a local.

 Take a Hike